wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 specification_ to a tool which in turn interacts with the management API to create the resources.

+This workflow allows the resource definition files to be version controlled.

-The following diagram shows three popular tools to interact with Amazon Web
+The following diagram compares the AWS CloudFormation and AWS CDK to Hashicorp's Terraform tool.

 ![Figure1]({static}/images/cloudformation-cdk-terraform.svg "Comparing CloudFormation, CDK and Terraform interacting with AWS services")

-This workflow allows the resource definition files to be version controlled.

 # CloudFormation